opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

 First, download and install `SBT <http://www.scala-sbt.org/>`_ using the instructions on its `web site <http://www.scala-sbt.org/>`_.

-Next, navigate to a new directory where you'd like the application source to live (outside opencv).
+Next, navigate to a new directory where you'd like the application source to live (outside :file:`opencv` dir).
 Let's call it "JavaSample" and create a directory for it:

         .. code-block:: bash